 Twenty-day Notice Requirement

-The borrower must receive this notice 20 days before a foreclosure sale.
+The borrower must receive this notice at least 20 days before a foreclosure sale.

 Notice of California Foreclosure Requirement